Thames Valley Rugby Football Union: Heartland Championship placings

+There was no Heartland Championship in the 2020 season due to Covid-19 restrictions.

 Ranfurly Shield

 Thames Valley has never held the Ranfurly Shield.
 They have challenged for the shield unsuccessfully on 14 occasions; their most recent challenge was a 68–0 loss to Counties Manukau.
 The Swamp Foxes' following challenge was in June 2016, when they lost 83–13 to Waikato.
 In 2019 Thames Valley lost 41–21 against Otago in a solid display — at one point leading 13–0 in Wanaka.

-Thames Valley in Super Rugby

-Thames Valley along with Waikato, Counties Manukau, Bay of Plenty and King Country make up the Chiefs Super Rugby franchise.
-Albeit, they were initially part of the Blues.

 All Blacks

 Two Thames Valley players have been selected for the All Blacks: